Last Updated on

 The whole process of having a baby feels kind of like the universe playing a joke on us.
 They make us wait nine months to meet our precious baby.
 During those nine months, we are sick, sore, and tired all of the time.

 Then, we give birth, which is its own kind of trauma.
-By the way–I recommend you decline the mirror in the birthing room.

 We have the ability to limit the suffering we go through, so be empowered to prepare yourself properly.